 Kegel exercises: Kegel exercise helps in strengthening your pelvic floor muscles, which support the uterus, urinary bladder, and the bowel.
 Maintaining a strong pelvic floor muscle provides good support for the pelvic organs and relieves from uterine prolapse and its symptoms.
 Kegel exercises can be done anytime, whenever the patient is sitting at her desk, or while relaxing on a couch.
 Biofeedback mechanism can be used to make sure this procedure is done correctly.

 Manage your body weight: Maintaining the correct body weight will reduce the possibilities of uterine prolapse since obese women are more prone to have this disorder.

 Avoid heavy lifting: Use proper lifting technique while lifting heavy objects that includes using your legs instead of your waist or back.

 Treat a chronic cough: Get appropriate treatment for your chronic cough or bronchitis, and avoid smoking.

 Diet: Consume foods high in zinc, magnesium, and calcium such as green leafy vegetables; drinking green tea regularly may be beneficial.
 Avoid intake of fatty foods, these can cause obesity and also foods that inhibit estrogen.

 Prevent constipation: Drink lots of fluids and eat foods rich in fiber such as fruits, vegetables, and whole-grain cereals.

 Other precautions to be considered to avoid uterine prolapse:

 Are you suffering from vaginal bleeding, recurrent bladder infections, or pelvic discomfort?
-For any questions, information or guidance related to uterine prolapse, consult our specialty-trained, skilled gynecologist at Marina Del Rey Hospital.
+For any questions, information or guidance related to uterine prolapse, consult our specialty-trained, skilled gynecologist at Cedars-Sinai Marina del Rey Hospital.